DeonnLansangan/X-Cyberbullying-Filtering-Extension/README.md

 - Toggle the Developer mode switch in the top right corner.

 4. **Load Unpacked Extension:**
-- Click on Load unpacked and select the root directory of your cloned repository (CyberSafe).
+- Click on Load unpacked and select the root directory of your cloned repository (X-Cyberbullying-Filtering-Extension).

 5. **Verify Installation:**
 - The CyberSafe icon should appear in your Chrome toolbar.
 Click on it to access the popup interface.